devleaks/followthegreens/docs/index.md

 Follow the greens is part of the serious _Advanced Surface Movement Guidance and Control System_ (A-SMGCS).

-Please have a look at the following video (https://vimeo.com/101564135) and search for "airport Follow the greens" to get more information (http://followthegreens.com).
+Please have a look at the following video (https://vimeo.com/101564135) and search for "airport Follow the greens" to get more information (http://followthegreens.com) if you are interested.
 There are nowaways a lot more information, manufacturers, and pilot project reports to learn from.
+(Pilot project, I mean, experimental projects...)

 Follow the greens has numerous advantages discussed in the above videos, ranking to ease of use, to smoother taxi rides, to lower interaction with ground control.

+Yeah, yeah, less fuel use also.
+Yeah, yeah, less CO2 produced.
+Yeah, yeah, follow the greens is realllly green.
+Can't be greener than that.
+Serious.
+No green bashing.
+(Don't forget to substract energy usage for led green lights though.
+And coffee machine for ATC ground.
+No seriously.)

 I found amusing to bring Follow the greens concept to X-Plane as ATC and "AI" struggle to guide you on the ground.
 X-Plane yellow painted coach arrows on taxiways are fine, useful but look too artificial.

 Follow the greens is an existing system used at a handful airports.
 But now, thanks to this plugin, even your local muni can get Follow the greens (at no cost).

 Follow the greens is abbreviated FtG.

 # Installation

 FtG plugin is written in the python language.
-Therefore, you first have to install the XPPython3 plugin to allow for use of python plugins.
+Therefore, you first need to install the XPPython3 plugin to allow for use of python plugins in X-Plane.

 This process is very similar to the Lua language plugin (XLua or FlyithLua) to use Lua scripts.
-Here, another language (Python), another language plugin (XPPython3).
+Here, another language (Python), another plugin (XPPython3).

-Version 4 or the XPPython3 plugin is required.
-These versions contain all you need to run Python plugin.
+For the Release 2 of FtG, Version 4 of the XPPython3 plugin is required.
+Newer version of XPPython3 contain all you need to run Python plugin, including a version of the python language interpreter.
 There is no need to install other software.

 Once XPPython3 plugin is installed, plugins written in the python language are located in